blookethacksgithub/coins/README.md

 ### Preventing Blooket hacks

 The best way to prevent Blooket hacks is to simply not participate in them.
 Report any suspicious behavior, and if you notice someone cheating, just play like a decent human being and don't stoop to their level.
-In conclusion, Blooket is a fun and educational game that is enjoyed by thousands of people worldwide.
+In conclusion, best blooket hacks are a fun and educational game that is enjoyed by thousands of people worldwide.
 So, let's all just play it the way it's supposed to be played and leave the hacking to the professionals – or better yet, not at all!